mozilla/telemetry-airflow/README.md

 - If the dag run is not showing in the Dag Tree View UI (maybe deleted)
   - Browse -> Dag Runs
   - Create (you can look at another dag run of the same dag for example values too)
-    - Dag Id: the name of the dag, for example `main_summary` or `crash_aggregates`
+    - Dag Id: the name of the dag, for example, `main_summary` or `crash_aggregates`
-    - Execution Date: The date the dag should have run, for example `2016-07-14 00:00:00`
+    - Execution Date: The date the dag should have run, for example, `2016-07-14 00:00:00`
-    - Start Date: Some date between the execution date and "now", for example `2016-07-20 00:00:05`
+    - Start Date: Some date between the execution date and "now", for example, `2016-07-20 00:00:05`
     - End Date: Leave it blank
     - State: success
     - Run Id: `scheduled__2016-07-14T00:00:00`